-Name of Te eacher Being Observed School assroom Learning Environment hat are some things you notice about how the teach her creates an environment of respect and rapport?
-Wh nat are some procedures and routines that the team cher implements?
-Wr nat are some ways the teacher responds to inappr opriate student behaviors? struction nat are some ways the teacher communicates goa ls/objectives to the students?
-Wh nat are some ways the teacher engages students i n Critical Thinking? nat are some ways the teacher engages students loeriences/interests? by connecting the instruction to students' Wł nat are some of the instructional strategies the team cher uses that respond to the diverse needs of the students?
-Wł nat are some ways the teacher facilitates learning experiences that promote autonomy, interaction or choice?
-Wh nat are some ways the teacher provides feedback or checks for understanding throughout the lesson?
-Wł nat are some ways the teacher demonstrates flexit oility and responsiveness?
+me of Teacher Being Observed School Classroom Learning Environment What are some things you notice about how the teach ner creates an environment of respect and rapport?
+What are some procedures and routines that the teac her implements?
+What are some ways the teacher responds to inappro priate student behaviors?
+Instruction What are some ways the teacher communicates goals s/objectives to the students?
+What are some ways the teacher engages students in n Critical Thinking?
+What are some ways the teacher engages students by experiences/interests? y connecting the instruction to students' What are some of the instructional strategies the teach her uses that respond to the diverse needs of the students?
+What are some ways the teacher facilitates learning e experiences that promote autonomy, interaction or choice?
+What are some ways the teacher provides feedback of or checks for understanding throughout the lesson?
+What are some ways the teacher demonstrates flexibit ility and responsiveness?